-We're probably not going to give you the details you want in the moment, Mike.
-But, David, maybe you could provide some color on the...
+We're probably not going to give you the details you want in the moment, Mike, but David, maybe you can provide some colour that.

 Yeah.
-An overriding priority, as it has been for the last number of quarters, is deleveraging the balance sheet of Maple Leaf.
-Obviously, the capital structure for both businesses going forward is something we will be focused on between now and when this business closes and we'll have more details in the circular.

-But, obviously, the focus is setting both businesses up for success in terms of the capital structure and their ability to take advantage of the opportunities they see going forward.
-But the first priority is an overall deleveraging, which will contribute to optimal capital structures of both businesses going forward, but more details to be shared on that.
+I mean the overriding priority, as it has been for the last number of quarters, is deleveraging the balance sheet at Maple Leaf.
+Obviously, the capital structure for both businesses going forward is something we'll be focused on between now and when this business closes, and we'll have more details in the circular, but obviously the focus is setting both businesses up for success in terms of the capital structure and their ability to take advantage of the opportunities we see going forward.
+But the first priority is an overall deleveraging, which will contribute to optimal capital structures at both businesses going forward.
+But more details to be shared on that.

 Okay.
-All right.
-So, I'll wait for the circular on that.
-The other - my earlier question about the taxable gains potential, just trying to figure out the leakage and how much separate - how much you lose or you get back as part of a separation.
-But how about transaction fees and expenses to do this?
+All right, so I'll wait for the circular on that.
+The other, my earlier question about the taxable gains potential, just trying to figure out the leakage and how much separate, how much you lose or you give back as part of a separation, but how about transaction fees and expenses to do this?
 Is there any way you could quantify those?